Trump To Appear In Court, Accused Of Endangering US Democracy - UrduPoint

 Washington, (APP - UrduPoint / Pakistan Point News - 3rd Aug, 2023 ) :Donald Trump will appear in court on Thursday to answer charges of conspiring to overturn the 2020 election, a case set to cast a dark and volatile cloud over the 2024 White House race for which he remains the presumptive Republican nominee.

-Police and sniffer dogs gathered outside the court, while scores of reporters from the world's media camped overnight to seek a spot inside.
+Police and sniffer dogs gathered outside the court, where scores of reporters from the world's media had camped overnight to seek a spot inside.

 The 77-year-old Trump is expected to enter a plea of not guilty at a hearing at 4:00 pm (2000 GMT) before magistrate judge Moxila Upadhyaya.
 He is likely to be fingerprinted but not have a mugshot taken.